scallop-io/scallop-mini-wallet/README.md

 # Scallop Mini Wallet

-Scallop Mini-Wallet is a library designed to integrate with web3 using zkLogin, supported by SUI.
+Scallop Mini-Wallet is a react component library designed to integrate with Sui blockchain using zkLogin.
 This tool is particularly useful in addressing issues where your cryptocurrency does not appear in your wallet.

 ## Instalation